osisoft/Client-Failover-Service/content/authentication.md

 ## Groups
 The Failover Service creates 2 local user groups when it is installed.
 Group membership is used to determine authorization for each request.

-**PI Adapter Failover Users:** Users of the Failover Service, typically accounts running adapters
+**PIAdapterFailoverUsers:** Users of the Failover Service, typically accounts running adapters

-**PI Adapter Failover Administrators:** Administrators of the Failover Service
+**PIAdapterFailoverAdministrators:** Administrators of the Failover Service

 The group membership required for each type of request can be seen in the {link to endpoints table}.